nearform/titus/README.md

 - [titus-kitchen-sink-backend](https://github.com/nearform/titus/tree/master/packages/titus-kitchen-sink-backend) - A sample server-side application complete with [Hapi](https://hapijs.com/), [PostgreSQL](https://www.postgresql.org/), [Docker](https://www.docker.com/), [GraphQL](https://graphql.org/) and more.

 ## Ethos & Goals
 The aim of Titus is to give projects a faster 'time to first feature' by providing a core set of technologies, frameworks and techniques which aid in modern web application development.

+## Documentation
+Documentation for Titus is found in the [titus-documentation][docs-home] package, in [packages][packages] directory.
+For convenience, the documentation is auto-built and deployed as a [webpage][docs].
+The deployed docs can be found in the [docs] folder in the root of this repository.
+Deployment is via Github Pages.

+### Infrastructure documentation

+Info about how the Titus demo app (kitchen-sink) is deployed can be found [here](https://github.com/nearform/titus/blob/master/kubernetes/README.md).

 ## Development